aflaxman/mrsp/07_product/index.md

 -   So they designed a simpler interface
 -   But online documentation had too powerful gravitational pull [[PerezDeRosso2016](b:PerezDeRosso2016)]
 -   In practice, retiring features is nearly impossible
-    -   Python 3 is now 14 years old…

 ## Starting Point